 The amount of your minimum payment is typically calculated as a percentage of the outstanding balance or a set dollar amount (like $25).
 It usually comes out to between 1% and 3% of the outstanding balance on your credit card, and includes accrued interest and applicable fees.
 Generally, if your total balance is less than the minimum due, your balance must be paid in full.

 It's important to understand your credit card issuer's minimum payment policies, as they vary from company to company.
-Here's how minimum payments generally work for some of the more popular cards from the biggest credit card companies:

 Only Making Minimum Payments Means You Pay More in Interest

-You may have more money in your pocket each month if you only make the minimum payment, but you'll end up paying far than your original balance by the time you pay it off.
+You may have more money in your pocket each month if you only make the minimum payment, but you'll end up paying far more than your original balance by the time you pay it off.
 Plus, only paying the minimum means you'll be in debt for much longer.
 Why?
 Only a small percentage of a minimum payment is applied to the card's principal balance—the remainder takes care of the accrued interest and fees.
 So, if your credit card has a 21% interest rate and $4,000 balance, paying the minimum of 1% plus interest each month will keep you in debt for 257 months.
 Plus, you will spend $6,374.64 in interest, bringing the total cost you'll pay to more than $10,000.

 If you have a card that offers a promotional 0% APR period on purchases, you don't necessarily have to pay more than the minimum right away to avoid racking up interest charges.
 These cards allow you to make purchases without accruing interest for a set period if you make the minimum monthly payments on time.
 If at all possible, have the balance paid in full before the promotional interest-free period ends or else the credit card issuer will begin to charge interest on any balance that remains.